Sprinter Van Commercial Insurance: 2026 Costs

 Why it’s essential (claims + contracts)

 Personal auto policies commonly limit or exclude certain business activities—especially for-hire delivery and passenger-for-pay.
+The NAIC notes that personal auto insurance usually does not cover vehicles used for work, while business auto coverage can include higher limits and extra protections for work vehicles.
 The real risk isn’t the premium difference; it’s a post-accident investigation where the carrier says the vehicle use was misclassified.

 If you want a clean shopping workflow that prevents quote “bait-and-switch” re-rating, use how to compare van insurance quotes apples-to-apples.